alknopfler/trafgen/README.md

 ## Usage

 First, create pods by running create_pods.sh script.
 This script will create N server and N client pods.
-Then run the generate_per_pod.sh script to generate the config for each pod.
+Then, run the generate_per_pod.sh script to generate the config for each pod.
 This script will be copied to each pod  pkt_generate_template.sh

 pkt_generate_template later executed.
 What this script does is first resolve the default gateway IP address.
-It will perform a single ICMP packet to resolve ARP cache and arping.
-It will use the default gateway mac address as the dst mac address on the generated frame.
+It will perform a single ICMP packet to resolve the ARP cache and arping.
+It will use the default gateway MAC address as the dst MAC address on the generated frame.

-The destination IP address is passed to each pod, so we have a 1:1 mapping between the server and the client. e.e. we have a pair of N server-client where each server will send traffic to it corresponding client.
+Each pod is passed the destination IP address, so we have a 1:1 mapping between the server and the client. i.e., we have a pair of N server clients for which each server will send traffic to its corresponding client.

 ### Initial setup